As far as your posture is concerned, the most crucial and primary relationship is the relationship between your head and spine.

 The adult head weighs between 8-15 lbs.

 Find something that is 10-12 lbs.
 A medicine or bowling ball will work.
-A gallon milk jug filled with enough water to weigh 10-12 lbs will work as well.
+A full gallon water jug will also work well, although it will just be over 8 lbs.

 Hold your object in front of you so it touches your chest.
 Experience its weight.
 Now, extend your arms so that your object is away from your body.
 Experience its weight.
 If I asked you to hold your object for 10 minutes, where would you want to hold it?
 My guess is close in near your body would be your preference.